Definition

 By monitoring ambient noise through a selected microphone, Auto Shutdown Manager prevents shutdown whenever noise exceeds a set threshold.
 This is easy to configure and ideal for keeping a PC awake during conference calls or other audio-intensive activities.
 Its drawback is that it only applies when noise reliably indicates user activity.

-With these settings in place, your PCs will only shut down when truly idle—minimizing energy costs, strengthening security by reducing the window for unauthorized access, and ensuring ongoing tasks and meetings remain uninterrupted.
+With these settings in place, you achieve the ideal balance: PCs remain fully available during critical business hours, yet shut down when truly idle.
+This minimizes energy costs, strengthens security by reducing the window for unauthorized access, and ensures ongoing tasks and meetings remain uninterrupted.